 Students interested in learning to program with Scratch can find Project Ideas at Science Buddies that range from introductory-level explorations (teach a sprite to draw a shape) to robust interactive projects that use real-world feedback (like a drum set or a spinning pinwheel).
 See Science Fair Project Ideas Using Scratch and the Scratch User Guide: Introduction to get started.

 See our "Playful Programming and Cool Code: From Tech User to Tech Creator" post for a look at the current push to get more kids excited about and inspired by programming and coding and for a list of Science Buddies resources for Scratch-based projects.

 Note: Super Scratch Programming Adventure!
-(Covers Scratch 2.0): Learn to Program by Making Cool Games is scheduled for release in late September (2013).
+(Covers Scratch 2.0): Learn to Program by Making Cool Games is now available!